mbosselut/IMP-fitness-app-client/README.md

 ### README

-This is a Fitness App which provides users with workout plans, help them to track their diet with active life style.
+Mock-up of a mobile fitness App which provides users with workout plans.
-This project was created by Codaisseur students in week 9 to experience working on a Real World Project.
+This project in one week as a group project.

 ## Table of contents: